Dry Drayton Nature Notes - March

 Now coming out in considerable numbers is our commonest Ladybird, the Seven Spot.
 A foreign invader, the Harlequin Ladybird should also be looked out for from now on.
 For more information go to the Harlequin Ladybird Survey site |

-| March is the traditional month, at least in Cambridgeshire, for frogs to spawn.
-This year the variable weather seemed to compress spawning into just two days. | ![]() |
+March is the traditional month, at least in Cambridgeshire, for frogs to spawn.
+Variable weather can compress spawning into just a few days. |

 Photos and text by Val Perrin.